eblot/pybootd/README.rst

 - DHCP protocol requires the daemon to listen on port 67.
 - TFTP protocol requires the daemon to listen on port 69.
+- HTTP optional daemon may be run on any port.

 As these ports are within the server's range (<1024), the superuser privileges are required on Unix hosts (Linux, Mac OS X, ...) to start up these daemons.

 Status
 ~~~~~~

 This project is in beta development stage.

 Supported features
 ~~~~~~~~~~~~~~~~~~

 - Access control:

  1. None (any remote host can be served)